What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 Are there any specific tax rules which commonly feature in the structuring of management's incentive schemes?

 Gains realized by French resident managers investing in shares should, in principle, qualify for the French capital gains tax regime, provided that certain conditions are met.
 The capital gains tax regime generally results in taxation at a rate of 30% to 34% (including social security contributions on capital gains).
-It is worth noting, however, that management incentive/investment schemes are subject to high scrutiny by the French Tax Authorities, which may try to requalify such gains as salary.
-In this respect, the French Administrative Supreme Court rendered some much-discussed decisions in July and November 2021 (which were further confirmed since then) setting forth principles pursuant to which gains on the sale of shares held in management incentive schemes should be taxable as a salary whenever the capital gain can be considered as having been acquired by the beneficiary in consideration for his/her functions as an employee or corporate officer and not because of his/her status as an investor.
-In the event of a reassessment of the gains as salary, such gains would be subject to the progressive income tax scale (i.e., up to 45% or 49%), plus social security contributions on activity income, late payment interest and, as the case may be, penalties (under certain conditions, tax penalties may be as much as 80% and may also trigger the automatic transfer of the matter to the public prosecutor).
+It is worth noting, however, that management incentive/investment schemes are subject to high scrutiny by the French Tax Authorities, which may try to requalify such gains as salary (subject to the progressive income tax scale, i.e., up to 45% or 49%, plus social security contributions on activity income, resulting in an overall taxation which is substantially higher than that for capital gains).
+In this respect, the French Administrative Supreme Court rendered some much-discussed decisions in July and November 2021 (which were further confirmed since then) setting forth principles pursuant to which gains on the sale of shares held in management incentive schemes should be taxable as a salary whenever the capital gain can be considered as having been acquired by the beneficiary in consideration for his/her functions as an employee or corporate officer and not because of his/her status as an investor (on the basis of a body of corroborating evidence or faisceau d’indices).
 As regards French social security contributions, it is also worth noting that in a recent case, the French Supreme Court also considered that gains realized by the managers should be considered as salary because the instruments in question (warrants) only benefited the managers and were closely linked with their employment contracts.
 Other equity schemes, such as free share plans, can benefit from specific preferential regimes, provided that they are granted in compliance with the conditions set forth in the French Commercial Code and the Tax Authorities’ official guidelines.
 Considering the recent decisions from the French Supreme Courts, free shares plans tend to become commonly used, and particular attention should be paid to management incentive plans in place at the target level, particularly when structured with paid ratchet instruments (which used to be fairly common in the French private equity market before July 2021) as part of the due diligence and negotiation of the transaction.
 Buying sponsors should also carefully structure new management incentive plans.

 Are senior managers subject to non-competes and if so what is the general duration?

-It is market practice for senior managers to be subject to exclusivity, non-solicitation and noncompete obligations included in their employment agreement or in their corporate office agreement.
-The length of the non-solicitation and non-compete obligations varies from 12 to 24 months as from the departure of the manager, it being specified that managers shall receive a compensation in exchange for their non-compete undertaking unless they only had a corporate office and no employee position.
+It is market practice for senior managers to be subject to exclusivity, non-solicitation and non-compete obligations included in their employment agreement or in their corporate office agreement.
+The length of the non-solicitation and non-compete obligations varies from 12 to 24 months as from the termination of the duties of the manager, it being specified that managers shall under French employment law receive a substantive compensation (generally around 50% of their fixed compensation) in exchange for their non-compete undertaking (failing which the undertaking will be not enforceable) unless they only had a corporate office and no employee position.
 However, even in the latter case, these managers will request to be granted such compensation.

 How does a financial sponsor typically ensure it has control over material business decisions made by the portfolio company and what are the typical documents used to regulate the governance of the portfolio company?